Florida Birth Injury Lawyer

 You may qualify to file a medical malpractice lawsuit against a negligent doctor, medical facility, or other healthcare practitioner if your child suffered birth injuries.
 You may be entitled to recover compensation for medical bills, pain and suffering, and more.

-To get help from a Florida birth injury lawyer and discuss your 855-529-0269.
+To get help from a Florida birth injury lawyer and discuss your legal options for a birth injury case, call Chalik&Chalik Injury Lawyers at 855-529-0269.
 We work on a contingency fee basis, so you owe us no attorney’s fees unless you recover compensation.

 Find birth injury lawyers in Fort Lauderdale or if you may have a birth injury case in Miami, go to our Miami birth injury lawyer page.
 Find our Plantation birth injury lawyer page if you live in Plantation, Florida.